Bühler Group

 The Bühler Holding AG is a Swiss multinational plant equipment manufacturer based in Uzwil, Switzerland.
-It is known for plant and equipment and related services for processing foods and manufacturing advanced materials.
+It is known for plant equipment and related services for processing foods and manufacturing advanced materials.
 The organization holds leading market positions worldwide in the fields of technology as well as processes for transforming grain into flour and animal feeds, producing pasta and chocolate, and manufacturing die cast components.

 The core technologies of the Group are in the field of mechanical and thermal process engineering.

-Bühler Group operates in over 140 countries, has a global payroll of 12,490, 30 manufacturing sites worldwide and generated revenues of CHF 2,70 billion in 2021.
+Bühler Group operates in over 140 countries, has a global payroll of 12,090, 30 manufacturing sites worldwide and generated revenues of CHF 2,79 billion in 2025.
 The company was founded in 1860 and is still family-owned.
 Jeannine, Maya and Karin Bühler own the company in the 5th generation.